ariannamagagna/PlaSim-LSG-AMOCextraction/README.md

+# PlaSim-LSG AMOC Extraction

+This repository contains a shell script that can be used to
+- extract diagnostic files from `.tar` archives
+- extract yearly amoc values from the latter

 # AMOC Extraction from PlaSim-LSG Diagnostic Output

 This Bash script automates the extraction of Atlantic Meridional Overturning Circulation (AMOC) values from diagnostic `.tar` archives produced by the PLASIM-LSG climate model.
 It loops over multiple blocks and trajectories, computes ensemble averages, and saves yearly means for further analysis.